Steel-Based Laminates for Lithium-ion Pouch Cell of Electric Vehicles

 - Content

-- Aluminium foils have gained traction with EV battery manufacturers for their pouch cell format.
-Over the years it has evolved as a material of choice, but it is still plagued by issues of stress concentration, swelling due to lower strength and stiffness of base aluminium layer.
-Preliminary investigation revealed that laminates using steel foil material (thickness <0.1mm) could be a potential candidate for EV pouch cell casing.
-Thus, steel-based laminate was developed meeting key functional requirements (e.g. barrier performance, insulation resistance, peel strength, electrolyte resistance, formable without cracking at edges, and heat sealing compliant).
-This innovative patented steel-based laminate was further used to manufacture pouch cell prototypes (maximum capacity 2.5Ah) for key performance tests (e.g. cell cycling, nail penetration and thermal runaway).
+- Aluminum foils have gained traction with EV battery manufacturers for their pouch cell format.
+Over the years, it has evolved as a material of choice, but it is still plagued by the issues of stress concentration and swelling due to lower strength and lower stiffness of base aluminum layer.
+Preliminary investigation revealed that laminates using steel foil material (thickness < 0.1mm) could be a potential candidate for EV pouch cell casing.
+Thus, steel-based laminate was developed meeting key functional requirements (e.g., barrier performance, insulation resistance, peel strength, electrolyte resistance, formable without cracking at edges, and heat sealing compliant).
+This innovative patented steel-based laminate [1] was further used to manufacture pouch cell prototypes (up to a maximum capacity of 2.8Ah) for key performance evaluation (e.g., cell cycling and nail penetration).
 The study paves the way for a low cost, sustainable and flexible yet strong steel-based laminate packaging material solution for lithium-ion pouch cells.

 - Citation